 How can you start?

-- Review the documentation available on the internet about the work of the field volunteers and the formation processes
+• Review the documentation available on the internet on the work of the field volunteers and the training processes

-- Contact the Formation Team of PBI Honduras and let them know you are interested or send your application before the deadline to: email@example.com
+• Contact the Training Team of PBI Honduras and let them know you are interested or send your application before the deadline to: email@example.com

-- Ask your two references to complete the reference form, taking into account your professional and personal qualifications and ask that they send the reference form to the Formation team (firstname.lastname@example.org) before the deadline.
+• Ask your two references to complete the reference form on your professional and personal qualifications and ask that they send the form to the Training Team (firstname.lastname@example.org) before the deadline.

-- Contact your national PBI group, if one exists where you live, and if possible, attend one of their activities.
+• Contact your national PBI group, if one exists where you live

-- Reviewing your application, it is possible you will be asked to participate in an interview with the formation team.
+• After submitting your application, you may be asked to participate in an interview with the Training Team.

-- If you continue the process after the interview, you will begin a self training process based on readings and the realization of formation activities that will then be reviewed.
+• If you continue the process after the interview, you will begin a self-training process based on readings and the training activities that will then be reviewed.

-- The final stage of the selection process is the participation in an in person training week.
+• The final stage of the selection process is the participation in a virtual training week.
 The decision surrounding your selection will be taken at the end of the training week.

-- The incorporation into the team does not take place immediately after the formation week.
-For this reason, we ask that all candidates remain educated surrounding the current situation in Honduras until the moment of incorporation into the team
+• You will not join the team immediately after the training week.
+For this reason, we ask that all candidates remain aware of the current situation in Honduras until joining the team.

-- When you arrive in Honduras as a new volunteer, you will participate in a two week long training.
-This way the formation and selection process continues in Honduras and ends with an evaluation after two months in the field team.
+• When you arrive in Honduras, you will participate in a two-week training.
+The training and selection process continues in Honduras and ends with an evaluation after two months in the field team.

-- At any point during the process PBI can decide about the eligibility of the candidate to participate in the team of international human rights observers in Honduras.
+• At any point during the process, PBI can decide the eligibility of the candidate to participate in the team of international human rights observers in Honduras.

 Age is not a restriction to work in the field projects.
-However, there is a need to count with volunteers that are mature and responsible because the organization needs to be able to present a professional image during interactions with high ranking authorities in countries where there are field projects.
-The maturity is also highly valued because the volunteers should be able to evaluate in the responsible manner risk and security situations in areas of crisis or conflict.
-For these reasons, normally the volunteers are over 25.
+However, volunteers must be mature and responsible as the organization needs to present a professional image during interactions with high-ranking authorities in countries with field projects.
+Maturity is also highly valued because volunteers should be able to responsibly evaluate risk and security in areas of crisis or conflict.
+For these reasons, volunteers are normally over 25.